 And let’s not forget natural gas production, and the construction and operations jobs associated with pipelines and other infrastructure, present a huge opportunity for Indigenous prosperity and first-hand involvement with project proposals and development.

-It’s entirely within Canada’s grasp to elevate LNG production and export.
+It’s entirely within Canada’s grasp to increase LNG production and LNG exports.
 Rapidly building an LNG industry is challenging but we only need look south of the border to see how quickly the U.S. grew its natural gas and LNG production and is now able to serve global markets.
 The world needs Canada to do the same.

 Countries around the world are looking to Canada as a reliable source of LNG.
 Germany, China and others are investing billions to develop LNG import / re-gasification facilities, creating an opening for Canada to supply natural gas for decades.